-This flavor combination is one of our favorites — we’re clearly big fans of the lemon-mustard combo, just take a look at our Easy Lemon Chicken Thighs.
-We use lots of lemon, some garlic, and mustard with the chicken thighs.
-It was this recipe that inspired us to share this marinade.
+The lemon garlic flavor combination is one of our favorites — we’re big fans of the lemon-mustard combo.
+Just take a look at our Easy Lemon Chicken Thighs.
+We use lots of lemon juice, garlic, and mustard with the chicken thighs.
+It was that easy recipe that inspired us to share this marinade.
 One we’ve used lots of times since then.

-Here’s another way we love using the marinade.
-Our Grilled Lemon Garlic Chicken Wings marinate for at least an hour, and then we grill them until tender and brown.
+Here’s another way we love using the marinade: Our Grilled Lemon Garlic Chicken Wings marinate for at least an hour, then we grill them until tender and brown.
 They are seriously delicious.

-The combination of lemon, garlic and mustard is killer with chicken, but this can be used for so much more.
-Any hearty white fish would love it — think mahi mahi or swordfish — and don’t get me started with how amazing shrimp would be.
+The combination of lemon, garlic, and mustard is excellent with chicken, but you can use this marinade for much more.
+Any hearty white fish would love it — think mahi mahi or swordfish — and don’t get me started with how fantastic shrimp would be.

-You May Also Like the chicken marinade recipe that we used to make our Lemony Chicken Breast paired with a Cucumber and Feta Salad.
-It’s very similar to this, but without the mustard.
+More: Try our Lemony Chicken Breasts paired with a cucumber and feta salad.
+It’s very similar to this chicken marinade, but without the mustard.
 The salad is also incredibly good!

 Recipe updated, originally posted June 2015.
 Since posting this in 2015, we have tweaked the recipe to be more clear. – Adam and Joanne